Kyushik/Generative-Model/README.md

 <br>

+## Interpretable GAN Latent

-### 5. Unsupervised Discovery of Interpretable Directions in the GAN Latent Space
+### 1. Unsupervised Discovery of Interpretable Directions in the GAN Latent Space

 #### 1) MNIST